sfb1996/cookbook/meals/vegetarian_sheet_pan_gnocci.md

 # Instructions
 1. Preheat oven to 400F.
+2. Put parchment paper on a baking sheet.
-2. Add the gnocchi, bell bepper, cherry tomatoes, red onion, and chickpeas to the sheet pan.
-Drizzle with olive oil and coat with nutritional yeast, garlic powder, salt and oregano.
+3. Add "The Good Stuff" ingredients to the sheet pan.
+Drizzle with olive oil and coat with the other seasoning items.
 Toss until evenly mixed.
-3. Bake for 25 minutes, until the tomatoes are burst and the gnocchi has a slgith crisp.
+4. Bake for 25 minutes, until the tomatoes are burst and the gnocchi has a slgith crisp.
 In the last few minutes, you can broil to brown the gnocchi and tomatoes a bit, if desired.
-4. Serve immediately with fresh basil, balsamic glaze and vegan parmesan.
+5. Serve immediately with fresh basil, balsamic glaze and vegan parmesan.